sebastian-east/sos-imitation-learning/README.md

 ## Running the Experiments

-In Linux, the experiments can be run end-to-end with the command
+In Linux, the experiments from the paper can be run end-to-end with the command
 ```
 bash run.sh
 ```